Barrett Strong, Motown singer and songwriter, dead at 81 - KESQ

 “After overhearing an in-studio conversation between Mr. Gordy and Motown songwriter Janie Bradford—Strong started playing the piano and, within moments, ‘Money (That’s What I Want)’ was created.
 The song eventually reached #2 on the U.S. R&B charts, #23 on the @billboard Hot 100 and ultimately #288 on @rollingstone’s ‘The 500 Greatest Songs of All Time,'” the caption read.

-Strong, along with Motown producer Norman Whitfield, also created some of the label’s other top songs, including “I Heard It Through the Grapevine,” “Where I Lay My Hat (That’s My Home), “Papa Was a Rollin’ Stone,” and 1971’s “Just My Imagination (Running Away with Me).”
+Strong, along with Motown producer Norman Whitfield, also created some of the label’s other top songs, including “I Heard It Through the Grapevine,” “Wherever I Lay My Hat (That’s My Home),” “Papa Was a Rollin’ Stone,” and 1971’s “Just My Imagination (Running Away with Me).”

 He was inducted into the Songwriters Hall of Fame in 2004.